 - A fourth retractable “arm” on the laparoscope

 - Filtering of any slight tremors that could lead to complications

-Your surgeon is always in control of the instruments being used for your procedure.
+Your Midtown gynecology surgeon is always in control of the instruments being used for your procedure.
 He stands at a master console while the robotic arms do the work with his careful guidance.
-Your surgeon controls the robotics with both hand and foot pedals and manipulates the arms with finger-controlled devices to make it turn up, down and sideways.
+Your gynecologist controls the robotics with both hand and foot pedals and manipulates the arms with finger-controlled devices to make it turn up, down and sideways.

 The da Vinci robot employs a unique camera that takes three-dimensional images that are then displayed on a two-dimensional display.
 And while the surgeon remains in complete control during the procedure, an assistant is always present to switch instruments when necessary and to provide suction.

 About two weeks before undergoing robotic surgery for POP, you’ll need to go through an assessment with your OBGYN.
 Blood and urine may be drawn and an EKG performed to check out your general health.
 You need to tell Midtown Manhattan gynecologist, Dr. Zelmanovich what kinds of medications you’re taking, including over-the-counter pain relievers, herbal supplements and vitamins, many of which can interfere with blood flow and recovery time.